 Your brain changes and develops a lot during puberty.
 These shifts might trigger the disease in people who are at risk for it.

 Some scientists believe it has to do with development in an area of the brain called the frontal cortex.
 Others think it has to do with too many connections between nerve cells being eliminated as the brain matures.

 Hormones also play a major role in puberty.
 One theory is that women get schizophrenia later than men because they go through puberty earlier and the hormone estrogen might somehow protect them.
 Know how to recognize the signs of schizophrenia in teens.

 Schizophrenia can be hard to diagnose for a few reasons.
 One is that people with the disorder often don't realize they're ill, so they're unlikely to go to a doctor for help.

-Another issue is that many of the changes leading up to schizophrenia, called the prodome, can mirror other normal life changes.
-For example, a teen who's developing the illness might drop his group of friends and take up with new ones.
-He may also have trouble sleeping or suddenly start coming home with poor grades.
+Another issue is that many of the changes leading up to schizophrenia, called the prodrome, can mirror other normal life changes.
+For example, a teen who's developing the illness might drop their group of friends and take up with new ones.
+They may also have trouble sleeping or suddenly start coming home with poor grades.

 How Many People Have Schizophrenia?